xma711/notebook/database/relational_database/README.md

 Then we can follow 3 rules to do the normalization.

 The first rule is called "first normal form (1NF)".
-A relation is in 1NF if and only if the domain (?) of each attribute (column) contains only atomic (indivisable) values, the the value of each attribute contains only a single value from that domain.
+A relation is in 1NF if and only if the domain (?) of each attribute (column) contains only atomic (indivisible) values, the the value of each attribute contains only a single value from that domain.
 1NF enforces:
 	- it is to eliminate repeating groups in individual tables;